 1. Lawful Development Certificate - Proposed Development

-If you would like to know whether proposed development, including new works or changes of use of land would be lawful if carried out, you may apply to the Council for a Lawful Development Certificate by completing a Proposed Lawful Development Certificate Form [494kb] and returning it with the necessary supporting documentation and planning fee [72kb].
+If you would like to know whether proposed development, including new works or changes of use of land would be lawful if carried out, you may apply to the Council for a Lawful Development Certificate by completing a and returning it with the necessary supporting documentation and Fees and Charges.